logo

 Default handlerlink | top

-So default handler is fallback with r'/.*' regular expression.
-For example, you can use is for any OPTIONS method.
+So the default handler is a fallback with the r'/.*' regular expression.
+For example, you can use it for any OPTIONS method.

 @app.default(METHOD_OPTIONS):